Serious: Teaching Research IFIR Journals Contact

 I am a research fellow at the following institutions:

 CESifo in Munich, Germany.
-CESifo sponsors many academic research activities in economics, including publications, conferences, and lecture series, and is also very active in bringing academic economics into contact with the world of policymaking.
+CESifo sponsors many academic research activities in economics, including publications, conferences, and lecture series, and is also very active in bringing academic economics into contact with the world of policy making.

 IZA, the Institute for the Study of Labor (in German, Forschungsinstitut zur Zukunft der Arbeit), in Bonn.
 The IZA web site is an excellent source for information about current research in labor economics, including, in particular, studies of European labor markets, international migration, and related policy issues.

-The Oxford University Centre for Business Taxation, a recently-established research unit that sponsors scholarly research and public policy analysis on the taxation of business.
+The Oxford University Centre for Business Taxation, a research unit that sponsors scholarly research and public policy analysis on the taxation of business.

 Journals